 Integrated modeling using the URUNME system provides a comprehensive approach to environmental management by evaluating different components of a system in a holistic manner.
 It can be used as an effective tool for design, planning, and risk assessments, and can facilitate informed decision-making, enhancing the transparency and collaboration between different stakeholders.
-Moreover, it can be used for simulating, understanding, and managing a combination of wastewater, drinking water, and groundwater interaction, such as
+Moreover, it can be used for simulating, understanding, and managing a combination of wastewater, drinking water, and groundwater interaction, such as the following:

 IPR applications in Southern California (Orange County).

-Wastewater treatment, discharge to a reservoir, extraction for drinking water supply, and drinking water treatment (IPR, Wichita Falls, Texas);
+Wastewater treatment, discharge to a reservoir, extraction for drinking water supply, and drinking water treatment (IPR, Wichita Falls, Texas).

-Raw water supply from a reservoir, water treatment, and sludge disposal to the wastewater treatment plant (WSSC [Washington Suburban Sanitary Commission], Maryland).
+Raw water supply from a reservoir, water treatment, and sludge disposal to the wastewater treatment plant (WSSC (Washington Suburban Sanitary Commission), Maryland).

 Although developing a reservoir model from scratch is a major undertaking that requires a significant amount of data for setting up and calibrating the model.
 However, there are certain components of this DSS which can be reused for similar applications without any major modification: